-There’s no parking around Sefton Park during the weekend of Summer Jam so we kindly ask you not to drive in.
+There’s no parking around Sefton Park during the weekend of the festival so we kindly ask you not to drive in.

-Every year, LIMF welcomes more visitors from all over the UK and beyond and here’s how you can find us…
+Every year, LIMF welcomes visitors from all over the UK and beyond.
+There’s plenty of travel options to reach us refreshed and ready to enjoy the festival.
+Here’s how you can find us…

-Liverpool’s John Lennon Airport is not too far from Sefton Park where LIMF Summer Jam takes place, so when you arrive in Liverpool why not take the bus.
-The handy 80A bus service from the airport towards Liverpool can drop you off at Ullet Road / Croxteth Road, close to the park, or the 82A to Aigburth Road is a short walk away.
+Liverpool’s John Lennon Airport is not too far from Sefton Park where LIMF takes place, so when you arrive in Liverpool why not take the bus.
+The handy 80A bus service from the airport towards Liverpool can drop you off at Ullet Road / Croxteth Road, close to the park, or the 500 to Aigburth Road is a short walk away.

 You can find more detailed information about flight timetables here.